Acridone: Synthesis and structure

+Thus, the two substrates of this enzyme are malonyl-CoA and N-methylanthraniloyl-CoA, whereas its three products are CoA, 1,3-dihydroxy-N-methylacridone, and CO_{2}.

 History

 One of the first who were able to prove the compound's existence was Karl Drechsler, Student of G. Goldschmiedt, at the k.u.k.
 Universität Wien (Vienna, Austria) in 1914.

 Derivatives

 Acridone constitutes the scaffold of some synthetic compounds with diverse pharmacological activities.
 3-Chloro-6-(2-diethylamino-ethoxy)-10-(2-diethylamino-ethyl)-acridone has shown promise as an antimalarial drug.